EDMdesigner/EDMdesigner-API-Doc/README.md

 ##Gallery handling
 If you want to host the uploaded images yourself and want to use your other hosted images as well, then there are a few routes to fulfil this functionality.

 Basic operation: The user uploads an image in the api to our server, which uploads it to the given server.
-This requires you to implement an upload route on your server and configure our server (you have to do the configuration only once).
+This requires you to implement an upload route on your server and [configure](#configure-api-servers-gallery) our server (you have to do the configuration only once).
+The user can delete the images as well, so there should be an delete route on your server (it should be in the [gallery configuration](#configure-api-servers-gallery)) .

+### Upload route
+You should implement a route on your server which we can use for image upload.

+Type: POST

+We will upload the images as the following.
+There will be a "userId" field in the query of the request, it will contain the id of the user (who wants to upload the image).
+The image will be uplaoded as a file (the field name will be "file") and there will be another field "userId", it will contain the same data as the query field "userId"

+The response to our post request should be an image object.
+The object should have the following properties:
+  * url {String} /REQUIRED/ The url where the newly uploaded image can be found.
+  * secure_url {String} Http secure version og the image url
+  * thumb_url {String} An url where the thumbnail version of the image is available (Tha gallery can work a lot faster if you can provide a thumbnail)
+  * name {String} The name of the image.
+If it is not given then we will you the last segment of the url
+  * width {Number} The original width of the image (It can save a lot of process if you can provide this information)
+  * height {Number} The original height of the image (It can save a lot of process if you can provide this information)

+### Delete route
+You should implement a route on your server side which we can use for deleting images.

+Type: POST

+We will post an objact with two parameters:
+  * url {String} The url of the deleted image
+  * userId {String} The id of the user who deleted the image.

+Your response to our post request should be 200.
+(HTTP status code)

 ###Configure api server's gallery
 Configure the api's gallery.